JoramKeijser/JoramKeijser.github.io/_posts/2022-04-01-mutations.md

 Well, does it?

 <img src="/images/evo_double.gif" style="background:none; border:none; box-shadow:none;">
-<span class="caption" STYLE="font-size:85%">  (a) Population activity lies on a low-dimensional manifold in neural space.
-Each dimension corresponds to the activity of one neuron. (b) Variation of wing structure across a population of *Drosophila* lies on a low-dimensional manifold in phenotype space.
-Each dimension corresponds to the intensity of one pixel from an image of the wing. (a) From [Gallego et al. 2017](https://doi.org/10.1016/j.neuron.2017.05.025), (b) from [Alba et al. 2021](https://doi.org/10.7554/eLife.66750). </span>
+<span class="caption" STYLE="font-size:85%"> Optimisation is most efficient when it generates candidate solutions using gradient information, which is what gradient-descent does.
+Yet evolution by natural selection isn't traditionally believed to exploit this idea. </span>

 Imagine you’re on a hike, trying to work your way up a mountain.
 Unfortunately, it is a foggy day, so you can see your immediate surroundings but not the mountain top.
 In which direction should you decide to walk?
 Your intuition probably tells you to choose the direction in which the terrain rises most rapidly.
-And this intuition makes sense: without knowledge about the overall landscape, the immediate direction of steepest ascent is the most promising[^1].
+And this intuition makes sense: without knowledge about the overall landscape, the immediate d. irection of steepest ascent is the most promising[^1].

 [^1]: According to my partner, who is Swiss, hiking in foggy mountains can actually be dangerous.
 So you should probably head home rather than up.